Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "sr_detail","string","Whether to include in each submission an `sr_detail` key that maps to an object containing subreddit information in which the submission item belongs.
+   "sr_detail","string","Whether to include in each submission an `sr_detail` key that holds an object containing subreddit information in which the submission/comment item belongs.

+   This subreddit object has different fields than the ones returned from `/api/info`.
+   It has half as many fields and also a couple different ones.

+   Note that submission and comment objects already contain the name and ID of the containing subreddit which is enough information to fetch a full subreddit object from `/api/info`.

    A string that starts with `0` or `F` or `f` is treated as a falsy string and explicitly disables this option.
 All other strings are truthy."